 9. It is the paddler’s responsibility to know the dangers on the river and have sufficient skills and have done enough preparation to manage these dangers safely.

 10. Seeded lady paddlers may start in their own batch on Day 1.
 On Day 2 they will start according to their finishing time in the overall field.

 11. K3’s will start in their own batch on Day 1.
 K3 starting order for Day 2 will be decided after examining the times for Day 1.
 K3’s will not be included in the K2 elapsed time start on Day 2.

 12. River conditions may require compulsory portages.
 Failure to abide by instructions for compulsory portages will result in disqualification.

 13. There will be a thirty (30) second penalty applied for jumped starts.
 The third (3rd ) warning from the starter will result in an automatic penalty.

 14. SUPs are allowed to enter, provided they meet the entry criteria.
 Life jackets and helmets are compulsory.
 SUPs need to give way to canoeists.

 15. The race officials and organisers reserve the right to prohibit juniors and certain paddlers from taking part on the mornings of the race, if conditions are not deemed to be safe for certain classes of paddler.

 Seeding will be done according to the latest entry requirement ruling of CSA.
-All paddlers have to enter before 24h00 on Sunday 12th August 2018 to be considered for a seeding.
+All paddlers have to enter before the closing of normal entries will be considered for a seeding.
 Seeding will be communicated via SMS and at the start area on Day 1.
 Day 2 start times will be communicated via SMS.